lycheeverse/lychee/README.md

           - 500..=599 (excludes any status code from 500 to 599 inclusive)
           - 500..600 (excludes any status code from 500 to 600 excluding 600, same as 500..=599)

-          Use "lychee --cache-exclude-status '429, 500..502' <inputs>..." to provide a comma- separated list of excluded status codes.
+          Use `lychee --cache-exclude-status '429, 500..502' <inputs>...` to provide a comma-separated list of excluded status codes.
           This example will not cache results with a status code of 429, 500 and 501.

           [default: ]